danielenricocahall/CRAFT-STR-Text-Pipeline/README.md

 ### Run the configure script
 `. configure.sh`

-The configure script will clone the submodules (https://github.com/clovaai/deep-text-recognition-benchmark and https://github.com/clovaai/CRAFT-pytorch), download the models, and set up/launch a virtual Python environment.
+The configure script will clone the submodules (https://github.com/clovaai/deep-text-recognition-benchmark and https://github.com/clovaai/CRAFT-pytorch), download the pretrained models, and set up/launch a virtual Python environment.

 ### Run

 After running the configure script, run `python pipeline.py`, along with any arguments you may want to supply - by default, the data folder is `./data/`.
 To supply your own data directory, just use the `--data` flag i.e; `python pipeline --data DATA_DIRECTORY_HERE`.
 By default, the results directory is `./results/`, but that can be changed using the `--result_dir` flag.
+The pretrained model used for CRAFT can be configured as well, using the `--trained_str_model` flag.
+Many more configurations as well - just check them out in `pipeline.py`.
 ## Examples

 To play around, just pick some text detection datasets from this cool repository: https://github.com/cs-chan/Total-Text-Dataset.